is a 1929 short film starring Laurel and Hardy

 - Every Car Is a Pinto: Well, if you drop a lit match into the gas tank, then fine, maybe the car will blow up.

 - Police Are Useless: A cop pulls up while Stan and Ollie are destroying the house and the homeowner is tearing Stan and Ollie's car apart.
-He watches, without making any effort to stop either of them, perhaps in astonishment, until Ollie accidentally whacks his foot with a sledgehammer.
+He watches, in apparent astonishment, without making the slightest effort to stop any of them... until Ollie accidentally whacks his foot with a sledgehammer.

 - Title Drop: "I've got a big business idea", says Stan, before attempting to get the homeowner to buy a tree for next Christmas.